Lesson 1 of 6

 HOW DO I READ IT?

-First Chronicles looks like a history of Judah, the southern kingdom, already related in 2 Samuel.
+First Chronicles looks like a history of Judah, the Southern Kingdom, already related in 2 Samuel.
 While important historical information is presented, some of it is at odds with the earlier presentation.
-First Chronicles should be read as a theological, rather than a historical, rewriting of the earlier history, designed to demonstrate the continuity of David and Solomon’s united monarchy with the struggling postexilic community to which the book was addressed.
+First Chronicles should be read as a theological rewriting of the earlier history, designed to demonstrate the continuity of David and Solomon’s united monarchy for Jews of the postexilic period.